Frosty704/Billboard/README.md

 - [TTS-Voice-Wizard](https://github.com/VRCWizard/TTS-Voice-Wizard)
  An OSC program allowing speech to text, speech to text to speech, and text to text outputting to the KAT, making use of one of five speech recognition methods, Microsoft Azure, OpenAI's Whisper, Vosk, Web Captioner, or System Speech.
   - It also supports emotes replacing the original set of Japanese Hiragana, as seen in some screenshots
+  - Many more cool & quality of life features

  - [VRCTextboxSTT](https://github.com/I5UCC/VRCTextboxSTT)
  Another OSC program making use of [OpenAI's Whisper](https://github.com/openai/whisper) which runs locally on your GPU or CPU to transcribe speech and outputs to the   KAT.